Citation, DOI & article data

 A direct evaluation of muscle mass on imaging can be performed.
+Assessment of muscle mass alone, however, is insufficient as imaging correlate, as muscle function can significantly decrease due to fatty infiltration (myosteatosis) of the muscles causing significant functional impairment often without volume loss 3.
 Conversely, a reduction in grip strength and low gait speed may be used as functional markers.

 Specific criteria include 1:

 - low lean body mass (appendicular lean mass modified for body mass index)

 - <0.789 for men

 The most widely accepted definition is from the European Working Group on sarcopenia in older people (EWGSOP) suggests relying on both decreased muscle function and diminished muscle mass when diagnosing sarcopenia.

 For clinical management the following staging system was proposed:

 Dual-energy x-ray absorptiometry (DEXA) is the gold standard imaging modality in the evaluation of sarcopenia and has been used for the greatest number of trials 1.
 Appendicular skeletal muscle mass (ASM) represents the sum of the lean muscle mass of the arms and legs and is commonly used as a diagnostic index for assessing sarcopenia 3.
 Appendicular skeletal muscle mass may be adjusted for height, body weight, or BMI too.

 Ultrasound, CT and MRI have also been used in the assessment of appendicular skeletal muscle mass 1.
 Proposed assessments of psoas muscle using CT include the psoas index and Hounsfield unit average calculation 1.

 Total abdominal muscle area (TAMA) is a measure of the area composed by intra-abdominal fat, measured in the axial plane at the level of the L3 vertebra.